lpaulic/knowhow/domains/software/build-systems/yocto-openembedded/bitbake.md

 "
 ```

-Alongside assignment we have appending opperators:
+Alongside assignment we have appending operators:
 - `+=`: append value to variable with whitespace before the appending value
 - `.=`: append value to variable without whitespace

-Appending opperators take effect during parsing.
+Appending operators take effect during parsing.
 Order of assingement and
-appending opperator matters.
+appending operator matters.

-Alongside assignment we have prepending opperators:
+Alongside assignment we have prepending operators:
 - `=+`: prepend value to variable with whitespace after the appending value
 - `=.`: prepend value to variable without whitespace

-Prepending opperators take effect during parsing.
+Prepending operators take effect during parsing.
 Order of assingement and
-prepending opperator matters.
+prepending operator matters.

-Instead of using appending/prepending opperators you can use the Override style syntax:
+Instead of using appending/prepending operators you can use the Override style syntax:
 - appending:

 ```